 In December, Whitney Houston’s I Will Always Love You becomes the biggest-selling CD single in UK history – in so doing holding on at Number 1 for 10 weeks and becoming 1992’s Christmas Number 1.

-1994 – from February 1, Millward Brown takes over the chart compilation contract from Gallup, extending use of state-of-the-art, automated electronic point of sale terminals and drawing data from a panel of 1,000 stores.
+1994 – from February 1, Millward Brown (now named Kantar) takes over the chart compilation contract from Gallup, extending use of state-of-the-art, automated electronic point of sale terminals and drawing data from a panel of 1,000 stores.
 The market research company (which remains the Official Charts research contractor to this day) is commissioned by CIN.

 Within six months, Wet Wet Wet takes over at the top of the Official Singles Chart with Love Is All Around, staying at the summit for 15 weeks until the band decided to stop manufacturing copies of the single – deliberately preventing it from matching Bryan Adams’ record of 16 weeks from 1991.
 It sells 1.9m copies to become the biggest-selling non-charity release of the Nineties.